+(1) For the purposes of the Act Part 2, each kind of work listed in the Table to this regulation is prescribed to be a class of repair work.

-For the purposes of the Act Part 3, each kind of work listed in the Table to this regulation is prescribed to be a class of repair work.
+(2) For the purposes of the Act Part 3, each kind of work listed in the Table to this regulation (other than autogas work) is prescribed to be a class of repair work.

 Table